capeprivacy/cape-dataframes/README.md

 ### Project status and roadmap

-Cape Python 1.1 was release 24th June 2020.
+Cape Python 1.1 was released 24th June 2020.
 It is actively maintained and developed, alongside other elements of the Cape ecosystem.

 **Coming soon:**